favourw654/favourw654/README.md

             <li>A mobile-friendly layout</li>
         </ul>
         <p>
             Feel free to browse around and explore.
-If you have any questions or would like to get in touch, please visit the <a href="contact.html">Contact Page</a>.
+If you have any questions or would like to get in touch, please visit the <+2348051699223>Contact Page</a>.
         </p>
     </div>
 </body>